dxinteractive/dendriform/DESIGN-NOTES.md

 - only having hooks that provide state
   - Problem: your state must live in react.
 Sucks if you want to access anything outside React!
   - Problem: you get bound to executing things on React's terms, which may not be the best choice, just the most obvious one
   - Solution: dont put so much of the useful stuff inside hooks, just allow them to be used with hooks

 - upward propagation of changes through a chain of all parcels
-  - Problem: nothing ever knows enough and concurrency gets annoying as different parts of the tree know diferent things
+  - Problem: nothing ever knows enough and concurrency gets annoying as different parts of the tree know different things
   - Problem: treating changes as a stream and batching change sets through time is too laggy
   - Problem: all parcels require unique keys not only on keypath, but each usage of that keypath which is almost impossible without imposing strange restrictions
   - Solution: dont do it. only MAYBE do this for debouncing purposes
   - Solution: if people want a submittable region halfway down a chain, make it easy to chain a new form off the existing one

 - halfway-down-the-chain modifiers:
   - Problem: soo much internal juggling and esoteric usage patterns came about because of this one small idea